sidt36/ED5215-Path-Planning-Project---RCM/README.md

 **Tejas Rao - ME19B179**

-Various Path Planning Algorithms implemented to solve the issues related to RCM (Remote Centre of Motion) of a surgical robot.
+Various Path Planning Algorithms are implemented to enforce the RCM (Remote Centre of Motion) of a surgical robot.
 All the simulations are done using the KUKA iiwa 7 robot package on Gazebo.
+FK and Collision planning is natively implemented.